wikimedia/integration-zuul/doc/source/admin/monitoring.rst

             :type: counter, gauge

-            Counter with the summed usage by project as <resource> seconds and gauge with the currently used resources by tenant.
+            Counter with the summed usage by project as <resource> seconds and gauge with the currently used resources by project.

 .. stat:: zuul.mergers